sarwaridas/DRL2/README.md

 ### Project Summary

-This project implements methods described by the paper [*Supervised Advantage Actor-Critic for Recommender Systems* [1]](https://arxiv.org/pdf/2111.03474.pdf) to address two key challenges in session-based recommender systems (RS) to maximise cumulative profits: impractical usage of reinforcement learning (RL) algorithms and the lack of negative reward signals.
+This project implements methods described by the paper [*Supervised Advantage Actor-Critic for Recommender Systems* [1]](https://arxiv.org/pdf/2111.03474.pdf) to address two key challenges in session-based recommender systems (RS) that aim to maximise cumulative profits: impractical usage of reinforcement learning (RL) algorithms and the lack of negative reward signals.
 For the former, we combine RL and (self-)supervised sequential learning approaches to use RL as a regularizer of supervised learning models, while the latter involves using a negative sampling strategy for training the RL component and combining it with supervised sequential learning.
 In the paper, this method is referred to as 'Supervised Negative Q-learning (SNQN)'.
 We follow the paper to calculate the advantage of a positive action over the average case in a Supervised Advantage Actor-Critic (SA2C) farmework, which can be further utilized as a normalized weight for learning the supervised sequential part.

-We conduct experiments using SNQN and SA2C for two real world datasets: Diginetica and RetailRocket.
+We conduct experiments using SNQN and SA2C for two real world datasets: [Diginetica](https://competitions.codalab.org/competitions/11161) and [RetailRocket](https://www.kaggle.com/datasets/retailrocket/ecommerce-dataset).

  <img width=390 align="center" src="img\diginetica.jpeg">

+Released as a part of the 2016 CIKM cup, this dataset includes user sessions extracted from an e-commerce search engine logs, with anonymized user ids, hashed queries, hashed query terms, hashed product descriptions and meta-data, log-scaled prices, clicks, and purchases.
+It includes 1,235,380 views and
+18,025 purchases across 232,816 users and 184,047 items.

  <img width=390 align="center" src="img\RetailRocket.png">

+Released as a part of a Kaggle competition, this dataset was collected from a real-world ecommerce website and consists of behaviour data, item properties and category trees.
+The behaviour data, i.e. events like clicks, add to carts, transactions, represent interactions that were collected over a period of 4.5 months.
+A visitor can make three types of events, namely “view”, “addtocart” or “transaction”.
+In total there are 2,756,101 events including 2,664,312 views, 69,332 add to carts and 22,457 transactions produced by 1,407,580 unique visitors.

+Our work proceeds in three main steps:
+- Implement code of *Supervised Advantage Actor-Critic for Recommender Systems* on data from Diginetica and RetailRocket.
+- Use offline evaluation metrics to benchmark performance of Deep RL recommendor
+- See how results compare to a Non-Deep RL recommendor, in our case, collaborative filtering.

 <!-- https://towardsdatascience.com/ranking-evaluation-metrics-for-recommender-systems-263d0a66ef54
  -->